-The state of logistics network operations has advanced dramatically over the past decade, mostly as a result of the implementation of Artificial Intelligence into capacity management.
-AI and advanced analytics are used across industries, and their technologies have an essential role in improving inefficient traditional processes.
+Logistics network operations have advanced dramatically over the past decade, mainly due to artificial intelligence (AI) implementation into capacity management.
+Multiple industries use AI and advanced analytics, and their technologies have an essential role in improving inefficient, traditional processes.

 So exactly how does AI do it?
-Let’s take a look at some of the ways AI optimization and demand forecasting can improve network capacity management in 2021 and into the future.
+Let’s take a look at some of the ways AI optimization and demand forecasting can improve network capacity management.

-The central goal of any logistics firm is to find the most efficient method of managing their shipping capacity from the first mile to the last.
+The central goal of any logistics firm is to find the most efficient method of managing its shipping capacity from the first mile to the last.

 One key issue in network capacity management lies in the regular linehaul schedule.